DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/data_wrangling.md

 There are tons of resources for learning python on the internet.
 You can explore online platforms like [Coursera](https://www.coursera.org/specializations/python?utm_medium=sem&utm_source=gg&utm_campaign=B2C_NAMER_python_umich_FTCOF_specializations_country-US-country-CA&campaignid=300366907&adgroupid=34186056677&device=c&keyword=coursera%20python&matchtype=b&network=g&devicemodel=&adposition=&creativeid=668421944129&hide_mobile_promo&gad_source=1&gclid=Cj0KCQjwpP63BhDYARIsAOQkATav7J962mb73MD_bTxhTgp82TcIRw_mjLGdUb4aJIGVkLUXiDTcMkEaApfQEALw_wcB) and DataCamp, just to name a couple of the many available.

 Our lab github also includes a [repository](https://github.com/DANCE-Lab/RA_scripts/tree/main) where scripts written by and for RAs pertaining to lab projects can be found.
-This repository also includes a folder with a series of Jupyter notebooks that will walk you, step-by-step, through the very basics of variables, strings, conditionals, tuples, lists, and dictionaries--everything you neeed to start applying your skills to real-life datasets.
+This repository also includes a folder with a series of Jupyter notebooks that will walk you, step-by-step, through the very basics of variables, strings, conditionals, tuples, lists, and dictionaries--everything you need to start applying your skills to real-life datasets.
 Before working through these notebooks, I recommend perusing the document [read_me](https://github.com/DANCE-Lab/RA_scripts/blob/main/Learning_Python_Notebooks/read_me.md).

 ### Python Exercises